 The front passenger sensing system uses a "passenger airbag off" or "pass airbag off" indicator which will illuminate and stay lit to remind you that the front passenger frontal airbag is disabled.
-The indicator lamp is located above the glove box on the instrument panel.
+The indicator lamp is located in the center of the instrument panel above the radio.